Awadje/100-Days-of-Code/log.md

 **Today's Progress**: Continued with VueJS dove more into dynamic styling without CSS

-**Thoughts:** Dynamic styling is great, I can imagin making progress bars and stuff with this :)
+**Thoughts:** Dynamic styling is great, I can imagine making progress bars and stuff with this :)

 **Link to work:** [JS Fiddle Profile](https://jsfiddle.net/Awadje/un28gqcw/4/)